sanskrit/raw_etexts_english/blogs/manasataramgini/2006-11-11_the-unmatta-bhairava-tantram-of-the-sammohana-tradition.md

 +++
-title = "The unmatta bhairava tantraM of the saMmohanaxa0tradition"
+title = "The unmatta bhairava tantraM of the saMmohana tradition"

 +++
 dAnavendra realized that if he could get hold of the amR^ita of the